ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C10_Structural_Typing.md

 This is the benefit of generic protocols: they let you write flexible code that is still type-safe and retains specific type information.
 In other words, one protocol can work for many types without losing the ability to distinguish those types when it matters.
-The syntax we used (`Container[C]` inside the function annotation) leverages Python's ability to support generics in type hints.
+The syntax we used (`Container[C]` inside the function annotation) leverages Python's ability to support generics in type annotations.
 `Container[int]` is a _parameterized protocol_ instance, but conceptually you can think of it like an interface template.

 Keep in mind that user-defined generic protocols follow the same rules as normal generic classes for type checking.